clevisonbarbosa/Desafios-Pythonicos/README.md

-# Desafios-Pythonicos
+# Desafios Pythonicos

-Desafios de python.
+## Challenges created within the Welcome to django community by Henrique Bastos.